BlogBlog

 9. Regression testing on defects found during UAT

-10. Confirm fix and have stakeholder sign off
+10. Confirm the fix and have stakeholders sign off

-The key to successful and insightful user acceptance testing is to have clear view on target users’ needs and expected behavior.
-By having this understanding, you are equipped to develop defined acceptance criteria and efficient test cases to complete the process fast, as it’s impossible to test every bit of the software that meets every single user’s expectation.
+The key to successful and insightful user acceptance testing is having a clear view of target users’ needs and expected behavior.
+This understanding equips you to develop defined acceptance criteria and efficient test cases to complete the process quickly, as it’s impossible to test every bit of software that meets every single user’s expectation.

-Secondly, as the purpose is to assess the product’s market readiness, it is extremely important to record evidences, track progress with development team and report results to stakeholders.
-Pre-approved test runbook and acceptance criteria works as the source of truth and choosing the right bug tracking tool contributes to smooth communication with the developers who will be fixing the defects found.
+Secondly, as the purpose is to assess the product’s market readiness, it is extremely important to record evidence, track progress with the development team, and report results to stakeholders.
+Pre-approved test runbooks and acceptance criteria work as the source of truth, and choosing the right bug-tracking tool contributes to smooth communication with the developers who will be fixing the defects found.

 Tips on Test Cycle Management

-We think that collecting evidence from end-users and copy pasting screenshots of test results into Excel worksheet is very time-consuming.
-That is why we highly recommend you choose the right tool for your team during scoping phase, in order to make sure necessary data is collected, visualized and made sharable to accurately tracking improvements made after UAT.
-At SHIFT ASIA, our testers use our own management tool to visualize that data that speeds up team collaboration.
+Collecting evidence from end-users and copy-pasting screenshots of test results into an Excel worksheet is very time-consuming.
+That is why we highly recommend you choose the right tool for your team during the scoping phase to ensure necessary data is collected, visualized, and made sharable to track improvements made after UAT accurately.
+At SHIFT ASIA, our testers use our own management tool to visualize the data, which speeds up team collaboration.

 ContactContact